-Updated Principles and Guidelines for Water and Land Related Resources Implementation Studies
+Updated Principles, Requirements and Guidelines for Water and Land Related Resources Implementation Studies

-The Principles and Guidelines for Water and Land Related Resources Implementation Studies (P&G) govern how Federal agencies evaluate proposed water resource development projects.
+The Principles, Requirements and Guidelines for Water and Land Related Resources Implementation Studies (PR&G) govern how Federal agencies evaluate proposed water resource development projects.
 Since 1983, the P&G have provided direction to Federal agencies when evaluating and selecting major water projects, including projects related to navigation, storm resilience, wetland restoration, and flood prevention.

 The 1983 standards used a narrow set of parameters to evaluate water investments that made it difficult for Federal agencies to support a range of important projects that communities want, or in some cases precluded support for good projects.
-As a result, lack of local support for selected projects has often led to substantial delays, costing taxpayers and leaving communities at risk.
+Lack of local support for selected projects can lead to substantial delays, costing taxpayers and leaving communities at risk.

-In March 2013, the Administration released updated P&G that included a final set of Principles & Requirements that lays out broad principles to guide water investments, as well as draft Interagency Guidelines for implementing the Principles & Requirements.
-Developed by Federal agencies and incorporating extensive public comment, the modernized P&G will help accelerate project approvals, reduce costs, and support water infrastructure projects with the greatest economic and community benefits.
+In December 2013, the Administration released updated P&G that included a final set of Principles & Requirements that lays out broad principles to guide water investments, and final Interagency Guidelines for implementing the Principles & Requirements.
+Developed by Federal agencies and incorporating extensive public comment, the modernized PR&G will help accelerate project approvals, reduce costs, and support water infrastructure projects with the greatest economic and community benefits.
 They will also allow agencies to better consider the full range of long-term economic benefits of protecting communities against future storm damage, promoting recreational opportunities that fuel local business, and supporting other locally driven priorities.

-Released for public review and comment in December 2009, the Principles & Requirements (also called Principles & Standards) incorporate extensive input from the public as well as the National Academy of Sciences.
+Released for public review and comment in December 2009 and finalized in March 2013, the Principles & Requirements (also called Principles & Standards) incorporate extensive input from the public as well as the National Academy of Sciences.
 As called for in the Water Resources Development Act of 2007, they emphasize that water resources projects should maximize economic development, avoid the unwise use of floodplains, and protect and restore natural ecosystems.

 The updated Principles and Requirements include a number of important changes that modernize the current approach to water resources development.
 They allow communities more flexibility to pursue local priorities; take a more comprehensive approach to water projects that maximizes economic, environmental, and recreational benefits; promote more transparent and informed decision-making across the Federal Government; and ensure responsible taxpayer investment through smart front-end planning so that projects proceed more quickly, stay on budget, and perform better.

-Once the Guidelines are finalized, each agency will update its procedures as needed to apply the new P&G to their agency-specific missions.
+Each agency will update its procedures as needed to apply the new PR&G to their agency-specific missions.